-Designed by world-renowned landscape architecture firm Michael Van Valkenburgh Associates, the project is scheduled to finalize in 2017.
+Designed by world-renowned landscape architecture firm Michael Van Valkenburgh Associates, the project is scheduled to finalize in summer of 2018.
 When the project is complete, a new park built over the lanes of Interstate 70 will connect the Arch grounds directly to downtown St. Louis’ central business district.
 The new park will provide a pleasant and safe green space for pedestrians walking to the monument from the historic Old Courthouse, downtown hotels and the America’s Center Convention Complex.

 Photo Caption: North Gateway – Washington Avenue will end at Memorial Drive allowing the park to expand directly to the Eads Bridge and Leonor K. Sullivan Boulevard along the river.

 A new underground-glass entrance will feature natural lighting and face the park over the highway.
 This west-facing entry plaza gives visitors an easier way to enter the Gateway Arch and its Museum of Westward Expansion.
 The park site will increase with 11 new acres, a renovated historic Old Courthouse and an expanded Museum of Westward Expansion.
 The museum will explore America’s western journey and the important role St. Louis and its people played in the growth of the United States.